erandime/Java-Coding-Math-Problems/README.md

 # Java-Coding-Exercises
-1 - Print whether an input number is odd or even.
+01 - Print whether an input number is odd or even.
+02 - Print the Product of user entered real numbers.